alexpondaven/Music-Genre-Classification/README.md

 ### <a href="https://github.com/alexpondaven/Music-Genre-Classification/blob/main/4-Models%20using%20Mel%20Spectogram%20(including%20CNN).ipynb">4 - Models using Mel Spectrogram (including Convolutional Neural Network)</a>

 Used Librosa to extract Mel spectrogram from audio samples.
 This unstructured data works better for deep learning models like Convolutional Neural Networks.
-Cleaned data to prepare it for the CNN.
-Working on preventing the model from overfitting by:
-- Adding data (another notebook coming soon aimed at data augmentation)
-- Reducing complexity of CNN
-- Applying dropout
+CNN model has 90% accuracy on test data.
+At the end of the notebook, one can listen to the audio sample and then see what the actual genre of the music is, as well as a barplot of the model's scores for each genre for the sample.